 Wizards of the Coast have created a wonderful campaign sourcebook and I love everything they included, and my only complaints are from what they chose to exclude.
 Primary among the aspects I thought were missing is an expansion on the relationship between the Domains of Dread and the Shadowfell and the Raven Queen.
 With only the barest reference to either, the most information we get is the location of the Plane of Shadow, also known as the Shadowfell, and the Domains of Dread being demi planes accessible through portals in the Shadowfell.
 There is a wealth of lore that has been neglected regarding the topic for 5th Edition, and could have been implemented really well with this book.
 The sections that establish the concrete rules of the domains could have been the connection that went beyond the limited information regarding the Raven Queen and the Shadowfell explored in Mordenkainen’s Tome of Foes.
 The ambiguity serves to maintain the unreachable and mysterious nature of the Raven Queen and her domain, and all we can really do is infer based on its omission from Van Richten’s Guide to Ravenloft.

 I also think the opportunity to adjust certain racial options for characters could have been reworked with the introduction of the lineages in this book.
 Until the introduction of the dhampir in this book, vampires as a character option were only referenced in a subtext in the Monster Manual, and then as an affliction upon characters with several drawbacks to balance their power.
 Werewolves are one of many pillars of horror, and yet lycanthropy was not given the same viability as either a lineage or racial option for player characters, again only given a passing reference in a subtext in the Monsters of Ravenloft chapter.
 Another option would have been to rework the nature of curses, incorporating a section with rules and options for characters infected with vampirism or lycanthropy, as well as a subset for characters born with these traits, such as the dhampir being born of a vampire parents or contracted through a bargain.
-Overall, I really like this book and it stands as one of the better campaign sourcebooks for 5th Edition.
+Overall, I really like this book and it stands as one of the better campaign sourcebooks for fifth edition.
 There is a beautiful balance of the player options, from the viable backgrounds, balanced lineage options, and both of the subclasses are viable and thematic.
 The lore provided for the Domains of Dread makes them accessible, usable, and customizable.
 The section relegated to creating original domains is particularly useful for creative Dungeon Masters, as well as providing more insight into how the domains work.
 The monsters in this book are a bonus, providing expanded options for Domains of Dread and horror adventures or campaigns.
 Van Richten’s Guide to Ravenloft is a phenomenal addition to the library of 5th Edition Dungeons and Dragons, and is an exemplary template for offering more campaign guides beyond those of other settings, expanding to those beyond the standard Material Plane.

 Van Richten’s Guide to Ravenloft is published by Wizards of the Coast.